mmazzarolo/eslint-plugin-react-app/README.md

 }
 ```

+3. You're done!

 ## Configuring the rules (optional)

-You can configure the rules like every other plugin.
-Just keep in mind that if you want to change a rule of an included plugin (for example of `eslint-plugin-react`) you must prefix the rule with `react-app/` (for preventing namespace collisions).
+If you want to change a rule of an included plugin (for example of `eslint-plugin-react`) you must prefix the rule with `react-app/` (for preventing namespace collisions).
 For example:

 ```json